Muriel Degauque

 La Derniere Heure, a Belgian newspaper, claimed on 1 December 2005 that she was a suicide bomber in Iraq.
-According to Belgian authorities, a Belgian woman committed a suicide car bomb attack on 9 November 2005 against a U.S. military convoy in the town of Baquba, south of Baghdad.
+According to Belgian authorities, a Belgian woman committed a suicide car bomb attack on 9 November 2005 against a U.S. military convoy in the town of Baquba, north of Baghdad.
 The Belgian was the only person killed, and an American soldier was wounded.

 Belgian authorities subsequently interrogated her family and concluded that Degauque was the bomber.
 A bakery worker, she married a Muslim man and quickly became radical in her religious views.
 The couple moved into Iraq from the Syrian border, presumably to join the Iraqi insurgency.
 Degauque's husband failed to detonate his explosive belt and was killed in a separate incident by US troops.

 Biography

 Early life

 Degauque was born in Monceau-sur-Sambre, a suburb on the outskirts of Charleroi, to Jean Degauque, a crane operator and Liliane Degauue, a school monitor.
 She was raised Roman Catholic.

 Teachers recall that she was "more literary than scientific".
 During her last years of high school, she worked at a local bakery.
 She became known to locals and to police as a drug user and frequently ran away from home, although she was never arrested.
 Degauque would go on to join the Apaches, a local motorcycle club her older brother was also a member of.
 Many attribute her deviant behaviour to her brother's death in a motorcycle crash when she was 20.
 Degauque subsequently moved out of the house and married an older Turkish national in what was presumed to be a marriage of convenience to help him obtain legal residence in Belgium.
 The couple would divorce about two years later, and she was noted to have had several boyfriends after.